Lanzoor/vscode-overlays/README.md

 ### 🔁 After Updates

-VSCode sometimes breaks these tweaks after updates (thanks, Microsoft 😩).
+VSCode breaks these tweaks after updates.
 If that happens:

 -   Re-run the `Ctrl+Shift+P` → `Enable Custom CSS and JS` command
 -   _If you’re on Linux, maybe re-run the chown command too_